 • 244

-On postponing children
+About postponing children for later

-We can encourage women to give birth young, but if a woman postpones the birth of her first child, then the most correct thing is use contraception to stop ovulation
+We can encourage women to give birth young, but if a woman is postponing the birth of her first child, then the most correct thing is use contraception, which will turn off ovulation

 About egg reserves